 The back of the LG SN6Y soundbar has an opening on the side for you to access the inputs.
 The power connection is on the other side.
 The universal wall-mounting holes are on the underside of the soundbar.

 The LG SN6Y is a well-built subwoofer.
-Nothing seems to have changed from the previous year's model, the LG SL6Y.
-The bar is still made of plastic, with a metal grill covering the front that gives a nice look and feel.
+It's very similar to the previous model, the LG SL6Y, but the sub is of better quality.
+The bar is still made of plastic, with a metal grille covering the front that gives a nice look and feel.
 The front of the subwoofer is covered in fabric, which tends to collect dust and is prone to rips or tears.

-The LG SN6Y has an acceptable stereo frequency response.
+The LG SN6Y soundbar has a decent stereo frequency response.
 Compared to the older LG SL6Y, it's quite a bit more bass-heavy.
 Although it still struggles to produce the deepest rumbles of explosions or electronic music, it has a lot more thump and punch.
-The mid-range is decently neutral, but the over-emphasis in mid-mid and low-treble make instruments and vocals it sound a bit forward and harsh.
+The mid-range is decently neutral, but the over-emphasis in mid-mid and low-treble make instruments and vocals sound a bit forward and harsh.
 It also sounds a bit too bass-heavy on some songs, so overall, its sound profile isn't the best-balanced.

 The LG SN6Y has a decent stereo soundstage.
-It has good focus, which makes it easy to pinpoint the location of objects in the sound image.
+It has good focus, making it easy to pinpoint the location of objects in the sound image.
 However, it only feels about as wide as the bar itself, so there isn't a noticeable improvement over the older LG SL6Y's soundstage.

 This soundbar's stereo total harmonic distortion performance is decent.
 At normal listening volumes, there's little distortion.
 However, when you push this soundbar to max volume, it distorts quite a bit more.
 However, distortion isn't noticeable to everyone, especially when it's most prominent in the bass range, like with this soundbar.